-What is there not to love when two of your favorite things, wine and cheese, are combined into one delicious bite?
-Drunken Goat cheese (Murcia Al Vino) is a crowd-friendly, always popular, goat cheese from Spain, where you might see it called queso de cabra al vino.
+What's not to love when two of your favorite things, wine and cheese, are combined into one delicious bite?
+Drunken Goat cheese (Murcia Al Vino) is a crowd-friendly, always popular goat cheese from Spain, where you might see it called queso de cabra al vino.
 The purple rind comes from bathing in red wine, which also gives the cheese a slightly fruity flavor.
-The flavor is also sharp and tangy, but in a very mellow, "I want everyone to like me" sort of way.
+The flavor is also sharp and tangy, but in a very mellow, "I-want-everyone-to-like-me" sort of way.
 For those who don't like goat cheese, Drunken Goat is very much un-goaty.

-Drunken Goat is made from the pasteurized milk of local Murciana goats in the town of Jumilla in Murcia, a region in southeastern Spain.
-Drunken Goat wheels are soaked for two to three days in red Doble Pasta (double paste) wine.
+Drunken Goat is made in the town of Jumilla in Murcia, a region in southeastern Spain, and from the pasteurized milk of local Murciana goats.
+The wheels are soaked for two to three days in red Doble Pasta (double paste) wine.
 This is a rich wine made from the Monastrell grape that is fermented twice.
 After soaking, it is aged for two and a half months.
 This results in a semi-soft, creamy texture.

 Drunken Goat is perfect for any party, or for your own private afternoon snack.
-It's fun to serve Drunken Goat with other Spanish accouterments like Spanish chorizo, Marcona almonds, and olives.
-It's also pairs well with desserts as it has a sweet creaminess and the grape aroma from the wine bath.
+It's fun to serve with other Spanish accouterments like Spanish chorizo, Marcona almonds, and olives.
+It also pairs well with desserts as it has a sweet creaminess and the grape aroma from the wine bath.

 Should you eat the rind on Drunken Goat?
-Whether or not you eat any cheese rind is up to you, but the rind on Drunken Goat is edible and usually has a very mild flavor and soft, thin texture.
+Whether or not you eat any cheese rind is up to you, but the rind is edible and usually has a very mild flavor and soft, thin texture.

 Drunken Goat cheese melts well and can also be used in recipes.
 Add it to hot or cold sandwiches, pizza, or salad.
 It makes a great addition to a salad of sliced heirloom tomatoes and greens.

-Goat cheese can be a love it or hate it thing.
-Some find the tangy, acidic flavor of goat cheese to be unappealing.
+Goat cheese can be a love-it-or-hate-it thing.
+Some find the tangy, acidic flavor to be unappealing.
 Others love it.
-But all goat cheese is not the same.
+But not all goat cheeses are the same.

 If you don't care for fresh goat cheese, give aged goat cheese a try.
 Even those aged only a few months (like Drunken Goat) lose the acidic bite that people associate with goat cheese.
 Next time you're in a cheese shop, ask for Midnight Moon (made in the style of gouda), Chèvre Noir (goat cheddar), or Garrotxa (sweet and nutty).